RichStone/learnmnemonics/README.md

 - [x] => continue with TODO system test
 - [x] implement service and service test to check for MajorSystem.count
 - [x] complement service test to check for the right attribs and brain associations
-- [ ] complement service test to check for the right peg associations
-- [ ] validate resource to be copied exists
-- [ ] convert a major system to a brain major system (only reference images, not hard copy)
 - [ ] add conversion limit
+- [ ] copy pegs => complement service test to check for the right peg associations

 Next up: